-- (1) An applicant for a development application may appeal to the court against any of the following- - (a) the refusal, or the refusal in part, of a development application; - (b) a matter stated in a development approval, including any condition applying to the development, and the identification of a code under section 3.1.6; - (c) the decision to give a preliminary approval when a development permit was applied for; - (d) the length of a currency period; - (e) a deemed refusal. - (2) An appeal under subsection (1)(a) to (d) must be started within 20 business days (the "applicant's appeal period") after the day the decision notice or negotiated decision notice is given to the applicant.
+- (1) An applicant for a development application may appeal to the court against any of the following- - (a) the refusal, or the refusal in part, of a development application; - (b) a matter stated in a development approval, including any condition applying to the development, and the identification of a code under section 3.1.6;74 - (c) the decision to give a preliminary approval when a development permit was applied for; - (d) the length of a currency period; - (e) a deemed refusal. - (2) An appeal under subsection (1)(a) to (d) must be started within 20 business days (the "applicant's appeal period") after the day the decision notice or negotiated decision notice is given to the applicant. - (3) An appeal under subsection (1)(e) may be started at any time after the last day a decision on the matter should have been made.